Slack Community Widget for Website. Web API + OAuth - Poper

 Public channels only, by design

-The OAuth scopes are explicit: channels:history and channels:read for public channels only.
+The OAuth scopes are explicit: channels:history and channels:read for configured Slack channels.
 Private channels, DMs, group DMs and Slack Connect channels are out of scope and unreachable.
 This is the right safety boundary for a marketing-page embed and matches Slack's own intent for public-channel content.

 Threads, replies and reactions

-Renders parent messages with their full thread tree, threaded reply counts, and reaction emoji (including custom workspace emoji).
-Optional thread-flattened layout treats parent plus top reply as a Q-and-A pair.
+Renders parent messages with thread context, threaded reply counts, and reaction emoji (including custom workspace emoji).
 Real Slack content, not a screenshot.

 Use cases